CSP-Master-2019-2020/Cycle-4-Overview/docs/index.md

 * Right-click on your video and select open with **Photos**.
 * Check out [How to Use Windows 10’s Hidden Video Editor](https://www.howtogeek.com/355524/how-to-use-windows-10s-hidden-video-editor/) for more information.

+### macOS

+On macOS vhen Zoom saves the video it will open a Finder window showing your recording.
+Just double click to start editing.

 ## Resources